dbaudisch/go-surreal-id/README.md

 > [!CAUTION]
 > Use at your own risk!
-> This library has been created in under 24h, many things such as error handling are non-existant
+> This library has been created in less than 24h, many things such as error handling are non-existant

 ## Usage